+I’m Sarah, a happy introvert and quiet achiever.
 I’ve always known that I wasn’t quite like everyone else, even as a kid.
 One of my earliest memories was telling my parents I was going to be the first female AFL footballer when I grow up (it’s our national game that is typically played by men, for those who aren’t from Australia).
-Back then, that wasn’t really an option but in 2017, it definitely is for the younger generation.
+Back then, that wasn’t really an option but now, it definitely is for the younger generation.
 I like to think I’ve always been ahead of the times.

-So who am I?
-I am a big daydreamer but I’ve never been afraid to get my hands dirty to transform a dream into reality.
-I’m ambitious, hard working and I always remember being able to write pretty effortlessly (unlike dealing with numbers, let’s not talk about numbers).
+I am a big daydreamer and have no issues admitting that I’m ambitious, hard working and I always remember being able to write pretty effortlessly (unlike dealing with numbers, let’s not talk about numbers).
 I lead with compassion, empathy and determination.
 A self-confessed introvert, I’m far better at listening than talking and I’ve taken my fair share of calculated leaps of faith in my time.
 As for my gut instinct, it never lets me down.

-I have a Bachelor of Journalism and over 7 years’ worth of experience in Communications.
+I have a Bachelor of Journalism and have worked in Communications since graduating.
 My career began writing about movies and editing a magazine as I worked my way up to earn the promotion that would allow me to obtain the corporate role that I so desperately wanted at the time.
 After a lot of dedication, which involved working pretty much 24/7 (I don’t recommend it) and excelling in my field and the business I worked in for 5 years, I was offered what I felt was the dream role.
 Higher pay, more opportunities, less workload… the only problem was that I was miserable and bored.